core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A client can use the unicast cancellation methods of {{Section 3.6 of RFC7641}} and stop the ongoing observation of a particular resource on members of a CoAP group.
 This can be used to remove specific observed servers, or even all servers in the CoAP group (using serial unicast to each known group member).
 In addition, a client MAY explicitly deregister from all those servers at once, by sending a group/multicast GET or FETCH request that includes the Token value of the observation to be canceled and includes an Observe Option with the value set to 1 (deregister).
 In case not all the servers in the CoAP group received this deregistration request, either the unicast cancellation methods can be used at a later point in time or the group/multicast deregistration request MAY be repeated upon receiving another observe response from a server.

-When combining CoAP group communication and Observe as described above, an amplification attack can become particularly effective.
+When combining CoAP group communication and Observe as described above, an amplification attack can become particularly harmful.
 That is, by spoofing the source IP address of a designated victim in the group request conveying the Observe Option, the attack may result in multiple servers within the CoAP group sending multiple Observe notifications to the victim, throughout the observation lifetime.
 This is further discussed in {{ssec-amplification}}, together with available mitigations.

 For observing at servers that are members of a CoAP group through a CoAP-to-CoAP proxy, the limitations stated in {{sec-proxy}} apply.
 The realization of proxy specified in {{I-D.ietf-core-groupcomm-proxy}} enables group communication including resource observation through proxies and addresses those limitations.